Vhoyon/Discord-Bot/README.md

 If you don't know how to get your own bot token, you can follow [these instructions](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to create yourself one.

 Once you have your bot token, you can run the program for the first time.
-It will detect if there is a `.env` file near the java executable path and if non-existant, will ask and create it for you.
+It will detect if there is a `.env` file near the java executable path and if non-existent, will ask and create it for you.
 All you have to do now is open the `.env` file that was just created, and enter your Bot Token at the required place.

 Your `.env` file should look like this :